 - gum disease

 Tapping on the infected tooth may make the pain more severe.
 This may point to a problem even know the tooth may look good from naked eye.

 Grinding of the Teeth

-Osteomyelitis is an infection that moves through the body’s bloodstream attacking an individual’s bones and any surrounding tissues.
-When a person encounters osteomyelitis of the jaw, temporomandibular joint, or also known as TMJ, is affected, creating jaw pain, fever, and facial inflammation.
-Luckily, this health condition is treatable with a series of antibiotics or a surgical method to extract the areas of the bone that have weakened from the contamination.
+Osteomyelitis moves through the bloodstream attacking bones and surrounding tissues.
+It is an infection.
+When someone has osteomyelitis in the jaw, temporomandibular joint, known as TMJ. is affected.
+This may create jaw pain, possible fever, and inflammation.
+Osteomyelitis is treatable with antibiotics or surgery to extract the parts of the bone that have been contaminated.

 Temporomandibular disorder, also identified as TMD, affects the temporomandibular joint in the jaw.
 In addition to discomfort, this disorder can cause the jaw to produce a clicking noise when opening the mouth or chewing.
 In critical cases, the disorder can even cause the jaw to shift permanently adhered in an open or closed position.

 - abscessed tooth.

 Although many of these concerns don’t directly affect the jaw, the pain can spread into the jaw area.
 Good home health care regimen and visiting Troy Family Dental on a bi-annual (twice a YEAR) regular basis can help eliminate or control any of these conditions.